NiuTrans/ABigSurvey/README.md

 Ziyang Wang, Nuo Xu, Bei Li, Yinqiao Li, Tong Xiao, and Jingbo Zhu

-Please feel free to contact us (wangziyang [at] stumail.neu.edu.cn or libei_neu [at] outlook.com) if you have any questions.
+Please feel free to contact us if you have any questions (wangziyang [at] stumail.neu.edu.cn or libei_neu [at] outlook.com).

 We would like to thank the people who contributed to this project.
 They are